Going Solar in Tampa

 Solar Pool Heating System

 A solar pool heating system usually costs between $3,000 and $4,000 to buy and install.
 This provides a payback of between 1.5 and 7 years, depending on your local energy costs.
 Solar pool heating systems also typically last longer than gas and heat pump pool heaters.
-By installing a solar pool heating system, you can significantly reduce pool water heating costs, while extending your swimming season year round.
+Installing a solar heating system for your pool will significantly cut down on the cost of heating your pool.
+Additionally, you can extend the duration of your swimming season throughout the year.

 Rebates and Incentives for Floridians